Financing

 The recreation center becomes an enterprise fund — a city-owned operation that runs like a business.
 Revenue from memberships, day passes, programs, tournaments, rentals, and concessions covers both the COP payments and operating costs.
 The city's general fund steps back.

-This is exactly how Nampa's rec center has worked for 30+ years: zero taxpayer subsidy, 100% funded by users, $3 million in reserves.
+This is how Nampa's rec center has operated for 30+ years: no ongoing general-fund subsidy, operations fully funded by users, ~$3 million in reserves.
+(The original $6.5M in COPs was still city-backed debt — this describes operations, not construction financing.)

 Why not just use a regular bond?
 In Idaho, bonds require 66.67% of voters to say yes — the highest threshold in the country.
 From 2020 to 2024, only 26% of Idaho school bonds passed — and municipal bonds face the same supermajority threshold.
 The Twin Falls fire station bond failed in 2019 despite 63.45% voting yes.
 COPs skip that problem entirely.